imsky/holder/README.md

 Holder uses the `canvas` element and the data URI scheme to render image placeholders entirely in browser.

-[Bootstrap](http://twitter.github.com/bootstrap/) uses Holder for thumbnail.
+[Bootstrap](http://twitter.github.com/bootstrap/) uses Holder for thumbnails.

 How to use it
 -------------